mbeddr/mps-platform-docs/src/doc/docs/aspects/plugin.md

 This section contains code-related questions and answers.

-!!! question "How do you create a new *SContainmentLink* for a non-existent role?[^1]."
+!!! question "How do you create a new *SContainmentLink* for a non-existent role?"

     Create it through {{ mps_url("@mps.MetaAdapterFactory") }}.